I am from a multitude of lines,

 magic, compassion, gratitude: Love.

 I was born in California into a year of significant societal disruption.
 Compared to the political landscape, my birth was but a blip, although I believe all that energy was funneled through the children born into it.
 I was transported to Eugene, Oregon, at the ripe age of six months.
 From there, we moved to Salem, I think around age one and a half.
 From Salem we moved to “the country” when I was ten.
 The choice to move to “the country” was based in large part on my desire since age four to have my own horse.
 The place we lived in “the Country” was this wretched hell-hole called Marion, Oregon.
 I was tormented mercilessly by the other children who lived in Marion.
 I’ve been told since running into one of them in adulthood that the primary reason behind this torture was the fact I “read too much.”
 Apparently in a place like Marion, reading is a crime.
+I was also bullied and abused by my step-father.
+That which doesn’t kill us makes us stronger?

 Anyway, we left Marion and moved five miles away to a larger parcel of “country” land nearby a town called Jefferson, Oregon.
 Jefferson has the distinction of being the “mint capital of the world” and the “frog-jumping capital of Oregon,” both crowns it wears with pride and celebrates at its yearly Mint Festival.
 I admit to having been a Mint Festival princess the summer after my junior year in high school.
 I believe I still hold the record for the least amount of Mint Festival raffle tickets ever sold, raffle tickets being the method one employed to become QUEEN of the mint festival.
 Needless to say, I was not queen.
 However I did get a pretty dress and a nice tiara, welcome additions to any girl’s wardrobe.
 The nice thing about Jefferson was that I was not tormented mercilessly, but my previous experiences had left me a rather humble and frightened sort.
-Overall though, my life there was a vast improvement over my time in Marion.
+Overall though, my life there was a vast improvement over my time in Marion, even in spite of the step-father.

 Within six months of graduating high school I decided to move to Stamford, Connecticut to be a nanny.
 The family I worked for seemed genuinely surprised by the fact that I actually wore shoes, could read, and knew how to flush toilets.
 I did my best to convince them we had adopted indoor plumbing in the mid-eighties.
 I think they were dubious, but still allowed me to babysit their offspring.
 While living in Connecticut, I met a boy from Larchmont, New York, who showed me east coast teenage ways.
 We would travel into the city and never get into night clubs because we were too young, or wind surf on Long Island Sound, which was immense fun.
 When he moved to college in Boston, I went with him.
 I took a job as a hostess in a restaurant and moved into a brownstone with four trust-fund roommates who did a LOT of drugs.
 While there, a person approached me and suggested I work as a fashion model.
 I laughed in his face.
 At some point, I arrived home late to find one of my roommates had decided in his LSD-addled state to cook up one of my guinea pigs.
 I rescued the pig and booked a bus to Portland within a week.